Search

 vha6_opts.set("max_bytes", "25000000");

-• If an object has a Content-Length larger than this value, it is not replicated.
-Chunked responses cannot be evaluated for this parameter.
+• If an object has a Content-Length larger than this value, it’s not replicated.

 vha6_opts.set("peer_stream", "true");

-• Stream objects thru the peers.
+• Stream objects through the peers

 vha6_opts.set("token_ttl", "2m");